IBM/lmctl/docs/command-reference/key/list.md

 ## Description

-List all shared infrastructure keys on an LM environment
+List all shared infrastructure keys on an CP4NA orchestration environment

 ## Usage